 What is the Porsche Taycan Cross Turimso release date?

-What will be the Porsche Taycan Cross Turismo price?
+What is the Porsche Taycan Cross Turismo price?

 Which are the biggest markets for the Taycan Cross Turismo?

-USA, UK, Norway, Germany and Netherlands are expected to witness the highest demand for this vehicle.
+USA, UK, Norway, Germany, and Netherlands have the highest demand for the new Porsche electric car.